 - Any defect(s) or condition(s) substantially impairs the vehicle's value or safety.

 There are NO used vehicle lemon laws in North Carolina

-If you have purchased a USED vehicle in the state of North Carolina, you can't petition a manufacturer to classify your vehicle as a 'lemon' under the state's Lemon Law.
+If you have purchased a USED vehicle in North Carolina, you can't ask a manufacturer to classify your vehicle as a 'lemon' under North Carolina Lemon Law.
 This right is reserved solely for the original owner of the vehicle.
 There is the Magnuson-Moss Federal Warranty Act that may be used in some cases to conform a vehicle to the warranty or to qualify the vehicle for refund or replacement.
 If you have a problem with a vehicle, you should consult an attorney for legal advice.

 working with the dealership